Students in F-1 status on OPT need these documents to re-enter the U.S.:

 - employer or job offer letter (not required but recommended)

-- you meet the immigration admission requirements for F-1 status (i.e., you have the required documents - passport, F-1 visa, I-20 and EAD, you are not inadmissible due to commission of a crime, etc., you do not have immigrant intent)
+- you meet the immigration admission requirements for F-1 status (i.e., you have the required documents, you have followed all immigration rules, etc.)

 - you have not been out of the U.S. for more than 5 months